 Ah, not for a little while.
 I’m very proud to say that I pursued rehabilitation outside of the rehab center.
 So whilst I got the peaks you know from a number of the experts, that stuff and that wasn’t enough for me.
 So I pursued external advice and support and I researched to the end of the earth to find different ways to help my brain work better.

-Was there any underlying fears, though, that interfered with that process of recovery?
-So imagine at 19 and then at 28, and at 21.
+Were there any underlying fears, though, that interfered with that process of recovery?
+So imagine at 19 and then at 28 and 21.
 At the moment, you know, for a little while your life was on hold.
-And you started to get back into life was it kind of this was there any underlying concerns about getting back into life before you started to really feel like you’re really back into it?
+And you started to get back into life was it kind of this Were there any underlying concerns about getting back into life before you started to feel like you’re back into it?

-Absolutely, there was a I remember the confidence issues.
+There was an I remember the confidence issues.
 Can I do this?
 And I challenged it.
-Alright, let’s see if I can do it nothing to lose better than sitting here thinking I can’t not doing anything about it.
-So I’m very proud to say that I actually went back to work at the end of that same year.
+Alright, let’s see if I can do it nothing to lose is better than sitting here thinking I can’t not do anything about it.
+So I’m very proud to say that I went back to work at the end of that same year.
 So, and I started, I went back to study a little bit early the following year now I completely remember decided that wasn’t for me in the end both industries decided it wasn’t for me.

 However, it was a goal.
-I set myself a goal because I’m thinking, well, best place to start is to see whether the life I had suits me now. made a few changes.
+I set myself a goal because I’m thinking, well, the best place to start is to see whether the life I had suits me now. made a few changes.
 I mean, I was 19.
 And he was pretty young.
-So however, it was, for me it was about challenging the limitations, making the decision to challenge limitations and see what I could do and what I was happy with.
-Confidence was definitely something that was a challenge.
+So however, it was, for me it was about challenging the limitations, making the decision to challenge limitations, and seeing what I could do and what I was happy with.
+Confidence was something that was a challenge.

 Because a lot of the focus in rehabilitation is what you can’t do and then trying to improve on that.
-Whereas I needed to shift my focus on to Well, what can I do?
+Whereas I needed to shift my focus to Well, what can I do?
 What do I want to do?
 And how can I as opposed to I used to do this like this, but maybe I can do it a different way now.
-So, really looking at changing that and competence.
+So, looking at changing that and competence.
 I will be honest physically, too.
-I mean, you’re talking about a 19 year old girl who smashed her face in.
+I mean, you’re talking about a 19-year-old girl who smashed her face in.

 I had quite a bit of surgeries since then too.